 Writers, bloggers, translators, publishers and distributors, spent two days assessing the current state of literature in Burma and what the future holds.

-An historic two day Hidden Words, Hidden Worlds symposium on the past present and future of ethnic nationality language literature held on 13 and 14 March 2015.
+To showcase the depth of literature across Myanmar, an historic two day symposium on the past, present and future of ethnic nationality language literature was held on the March 2015.

 The British Council, in collaboration with PEN Myanmar and the Writers Centre Norwich, conducted 5 days of bi-lingual training for participants seeking skills in literary translation.